 The summer period is no doubt the most comfortable time for anglers to target Trout on the bigger water bodies.
 The weather conditions are stable and lots of us are spending our summer vacations with rod in hand and trolling the freshwater in prowl of that catch of a lifetime!

 The summer can be some of the best times to fish but they can also be some of the most challenging periods.
 Numerous factors come into consideration to whether the Rainbow Trout will come out and play or not.
 Follow some of these basic summer fishing tactics to help you hook more fish this summer:

 Change it up!

-Trout are most active in the summer months as their metabolism is in full swing!
+Rainbows can be very active in the summer months as their metabolism is in full swing.
 Not only is the summertime a great time to experiment with new baits and lures; but you may have to unlock that secret pattern or tactic that will get the fish to strike!
 Let’s face it; fishing pressure on our lakes is at its highest during the summer.
-Fish aren’t that smart but they do become somewhat conditioned to the same old presentation that they see day after day!
+Fish aren’t that smart but they do become somewhat conditioned to the same old presentation that they see day after day.
 By trying new tactics, lures and baits you may just one up the angler next to you as you’ve presented the fish with something new!

 Water Temperatures & Thermocline